 Call it a sign of the economy.
 Call it a part of Downtown's urban renaissance.
 Call it a smart dining idea.
-Whatever the driving force behind it, there's no denying that Milwaukee's Water and Wisconsin hot dog vendor is seeing some curbside competition lately.
+Whatever the driving force behind it, there's no denying that Food Trucks rule the scene in metro Milwaukee.

-Here at OnMilwaukee.com, we're delighted to see all sorts of new vendors pop up on the streets of Brew City.
+Here at OnMilwaukee.com, we're delighted to see all sorts of new trucks and street vendors popping up on the streets of Brew City.
 From pizza to pitas, crepes to tacos, the hungry lunch (and bar time) crowd has more options than ever.

 American Euros on Facebook